1pretom/baba-europeu-app/README.md

 this readme will be improved
 here i'm creating un app to baba europeu use while I learn react-native and typescript

+## How to run this repo

+you just need to copy this repo, and paste `yarn start` on yout terminal.
+Then select your device simulator or run with expo go on your physical device